csiu/blog/_posts/2016-05-22_noodlers-ink/2016-05-22-noodlers-ink.md

 <img src="{{ site.baseurl }}/img/figure/2016-05-22/plot-dups-1.png" title="" alt="" width="672" />

-When test whether the ratings were higher in 4.5oz option vs 3oz option, we found no significant differences (p-value = 0.4239502).
+When tested for whether the ratings were higher in 4.5oz option vs 3oz option, we found no significant differences (p-value = 0.4239502).

 - H<sub>o</sub> : No difference in ratings between the 4.5oz group and the 3oz group
 - H<sub>a</sub> : Ratings in the 4.5oz group is higher than the 3oz group